Changissnz/nu_merchant_principal/README.md

 The green node represents the function that $S$ acts on in information flow that is functional utility.
 Source $S$ is, in synonymous terms, a <ins>reverence node</ins>.

+The Game of Reference Identification is not that similar to a needle-in-the-haystack problem.
+The task of identifying the source and finding the needle appear to be similar in the sense that some unique object must be found.
+But for the latter objective, the haystack problem typically requires large scales of information to become difficult enough for third parties to identify the needle.
+The third parties in needle-in-the-haystack problems have to resort to tactics such as brute force, and these tactics require a scale of resources that correlates by some proportion to the size of the haystack.